thenightmvre/LocalChannelRename/README.md

 2. Right-click on any channel
 3. Select "Copy ID"

 ## 🔧 How It Works

 The plugin uses DOM manipulation to change how channel names are displayed in your Discord client.
 The actual channel names on Discord servers remain unchanged - this is purely a local visual modification.

+## 👥 Authors & Credits

+**LocalChannelRename** was collaboratively created by:

+- **Kilo Code** - Plugin development and BetterDiscord integration
+- **Grok (xAI)** - AI assistance and code optimization

+This plugin was built through collaborative development between human expertise and AI assistance to create a robust and user-friendly BetterDiscord plugin.

+### ⚠️ Support Notice
+**Important**: The primary developer (Kilo Code) has limited coding knowledge and may not be able to provide technical support or bug fixes.
+This plugin is provided as-is, and users should be aware that support may be limited or unavailable.

+For any issues, please check the troubleshooting section above or create an issue on GitHub.
+Community contributions are welcome!

 ## 🛠️ Technical Details